maginium/docs/the-basics/collections.md

 #### [`firstOrFail()` {.collection-method}](collections.md#method-first-or-fail) <a href="#method-first-or-fail" id="method-first-or-fail" name="method-first-or-fail"></a>

-The `firstOrFail` method is identical to the `first` method; however, if no result is found, an `Illuminate\Support\ItemNotFoundException` exception will be thrown:
+The `firstOrFail` method is identical to the `first` method; however, if no result is found, an `Maginium\Framework\Support\ItemNotFoundException` exception will be thrown:

     collect([1, 2, 3, 4])->firstOrFail(function (int $value, int $key) {
         return $value > 5;